Stricken tanker leaves large oil slick in East China Sea

 (For a map of oil tanker collision, click tmsnrt.rs/2CBgqai)

-Reporting by Yuka Obayashi in TOKYO and Josephine Mason in BEIJING; Editing by Tom Hogue
+Reporting by Yuka Obayashi in TOKYO and Josephine Mason in BEIJING; Editing by Tom Hogue and Gareth Jones